 Need to know

-- Kmart's Anko brand sells a variety of cheap stick, robot and barrel vacs
+- Kmart sells a variety of its Anko-branded cheap stick and barrel vacs

 - The price may be right, but they rated only poor to OK in our cleaning tests and often ranked in the bottom three

 - Become a CHOICE member to access our full reviews and test results

 For every person willing to spend whatever it takes for the vacuum cleaner of their dreams (we know you're out there), there's another buying one as a total grudge purchase.

 If this is you (no clean-freak judgement here), it could be tempting to opt for a vac at the dirt-cheap end of the scale, such as the models from Kmart's house brand, Anko.

 Although we do love it when we find a bargain appliance that really shines, in the case of Kmart vacuum cleaners, the news kind of sucks.
 Their bagless barrel and robot vacs were among the lowest scorers in our lab tests, and the stick vacuums on offer didn't fare much better.

-Still, if you're tempted by the price tag, read on to see our expert analysis of each model's cleaning skills, or lack of them, and whether it may suit your home and housecleaning needs.
+Still, if you're tempted by the price tag, read on to see our expert analysis of each model's cleaning skills (or lack thereof), and whether it may suit your home and housecleaning needs.